-In some states, any trailer with a gross vehicle weight rating (GVWR) of 1,500 pounds or more is required to have brakes.
+In some states, any trailer with a gross vehicle weight rating (GVWR) of 680 kg (1500 lb) or more is required to have brakes.
 Usually, this brake is a self-contained, hydraulic surge system, with either a drum or disk brake.
 Some trailer brake systems are electrically actuated and require a control box inside the towing vehicle.
 Consult your trailer manufacturer's owner's manual for more information on operation, adjustments and maintenance.